-One important note: we tested the bow in real life.
-Yes – We went and actually send some arrows downrange.
-The following is a comprehensive look at what we found to be true of the Bear Archery Paradox in the form of features and functionality
+One important note: I tested the bow in real life.
+I went and actually sent some arrows downrange.
+The following is a comprehensive look at what I found to be true of the Bear Archery Paradox in the form of features and functionality.

 One such bow that highlights Bear Archery’s emphasis on providing archers with the most bang for their buck is the Paradox.